jdodinos/jdodinos/README.md

 https://www.myspartanhelmets.com/
 https://www.bellhelmets.com.co/

-Bits americas - AKT Electric Drupal 8
+Bits americas - AKT Electric (Drupal 8)
-- Desarrollo back y front del sitio web para la versión de bicicletas electricas de AKT Motos
-- Simulador de credito
-- Conexion a servicios web al CRM de la empresa. https://www.aktelectric.com.co/
+- Back and front development of the website for the electric bike version of AKT Motos
+- Credit simulator
+- Connection to web services to the company's CRM. https://www.aktelectric.com.co/

-Bits americas - AKT Motos Drupal 7
+Bits americas - AKT Motos (Drupal 7) most important functionality:
-Funcionalidad mas importante:
-- Permitir a los clientes realizar la separacion del producto con un avance en el pago, por pasarela de pagos Payulatam En este sitio tambien he realizado muchos soporte, bajando el nivel de requerimientos del cliente.
-- Simulador de credito
-- Conexion a servicios web al CRM de la empresa. https://www.aktmotos.com/
+- Allow customers to separate the product with an advance payment, through the Payulatam payment gateway In this site I have also done a lot of support, lowering the level of customer requirements.
+- Credit simulator
+- Connection to web services to the company's CRM. https://www.aktmotos.com/

-Bits Americas - Kontrol Drupal 7
+Bits Americas - Kontrol (Drupal 7)
-Creacion del sitio web.
-- Creacion back y front del sitio.
-- Conexion a servicios web al CRM de la empresa. https://www.kontrol.com.co/
+Website creation.
+- Backend and Frontend development of the website.
+- Connection to web services to the company's CRM. https://www.kontrol.com.co/

-Linktic - Fuerza Aerea de Colombia
+Linktic - Colombian Air Force (Drupal 9)
-Migracion del sitio web de Drupal 7 a sistema multisite en Drupal 9 https://www.fac.mil.co/ https://www.epfac.edu.co/ https://www.esufa.edu.co/
+Migration of the Drupal 7 website to a multisite system in Drupal 9. https://www.fac.mil.co/ https://www.epfac.edu.co/ https://www.esufa.edu.co/